 Chain Reactions at Scale

-It is likely that Naomi Osaka’s win may actually have even more impact in 15 years than it has today.
+It is likely that Naomi Osaka’s win may act

 In a fascinating study, author Daniel Coyle looked at the ‘ignition event’ of many high achievers, in what he calls the ‘Talent Code’.
 Coyle cited many examples of events being the catalyst, not just of individual cases, but also across a generation of a nation.

 This was the case in a whole generation of female golfers emerging from South Korea.
 Over a 10 year period, these young women went from having very little involvement, let alone a win on the global circuit, to dominance in the game (winning 1/3rd of all tournaments).
 The event pinpointed for this influence was May 18, 1998, when Se Ri Pak won the McDonalds LPGA Championship.
 What happened was that Se Ri Pak became a national icon, and caused many to believe “if she can do it, why can’t I”.
 Creating a chain reaction in young Korean women, to believe they too could be world-class golfers.The influence of events can be immense.
 At an individual level, and on a global scale.

 Influential events – from iconic to everyday

 Of course, the reality is that as much as we would like to influence generations and nations, that doe

 We can all harness chain reactions within our event – the ‘cause and effect’ of the interactions you create, and the experiences you provide can be just as powerful.

 Our run sheets are basically a set of cues, from which we should endeavour to create an effect.